Bogdan-Morosanu/mnist-demo/README.md

 and then start the docker image with `./run.sh`.
 The whole repository will be mapped inside the container, where you can build them with the `make` command.
 Changes you make to the source from your Host OS are visible inside the container, so you can edit the files in your Host and compile them in the container immediately.
-This workflow has been tested on Linux and Mac OS.
+This workflow has been tested on Linux, Windows 10 and Mac OS.

 If you are viewing the code on a Windows host you probaly want to keep the file line endings in the UNIX instead of Windows style, seeing as you will be compiling on a Linux container.
 You can see you to do